ChatGPT Resume Workflow: From Old to ATS-Ready

 2. Ask for a keyword extraction pass:

-List the 15 highest-frequency skills/keywords from the JD that an ATS
+List the 15 highest-frequency skills/keywords from the JD that a

-would look for.
-Mark which ones are already in my resume and which
+recruiter or ATS search would look for.
+Mark which are already in my

-are missing but I might have based on my bullets.
+resume, and which are missing but I might honestly claim based on my

-3. Rewrite bullets with the JD vocabulary, but keep your real achievements:
+3. Rewrite bullets in the JD’s vocabulary while keeping your real achievements:

 Rewrite my "Senior Analyst" bullets to match this JD's language,